swesterveld/frontend-nanodegree-resume/README.md

   (and mark as such) in the 'Work Experience' section.
 * Certifications in a separate array of the education-object, to show in the section about education.

+## GitHub Pages
+The resume is hosted on GitHub Pages.
+If you're interested in the resume, you might check the result at: http://swesterveld.github.io/frontend-nanodegree-resume/.